 - Speed increases stopping time and distance.
 The faster you drive, the more time and distance you will need to stop your vehicle.
 If you are speeding and suddenly notice debris on the roadway or a stopped vehicle in front of you, you may not have enough time or space to brake and end up in an accident.

 - High-speed collisions often result in severe injuries.
 High-speed collisions often cause severe whiplash, resulting in the jarring of the brain and skull, as well as serious neck and spinal injuries.
-You may also hit your head on the steering wheel, windshield or another hard surface.
+You may also hit your head on the steering wheel, windshield, or another hard surface.
 At high speeds, this impact can end your life on the spot or cause significant brain damage.

 - Vehicle safety features may not work as intended at higher speeds.
 Safety belts and airbags protect drivers and passengers from severe injuries by reducing the force of the impact.
-If you are traveling too fast and are involved in an accident, these safety features may not function properly.
+If you are traveling too fast and become involved in an accident, these safety features may not function properly.

-How Many Accidents Are Speeding-Related?
+How many Accidents are Speeding-Related?

 According to the National Highway Traffic Safety Administration (NHTSA), speeding played a role in 27 percent of all 2015 fatal motor vehicle accidents.
 In the United States, there were 9,557 speeding-related fatalities in 2015.
 The percentage of speeding-related fatalities increased 3 percent from 2014 to 2015.
-Many speeding drivers in fatal crashes operate their vehicles at night and while intoxicated.
-In fact, nearly 45 percent of speeding drivers in fatal crashes had a blood alcohol content of .01 or more.

 What Behaviors Cause Speed-Related Accidents?